Negative-light/PUBLIC_VUALT/GABC SS-The Utility and Purpose of Angels.md

 The final blessing from the ladder is provision from God to do what he has called you to do.
 This can be blurred if we focus too much on our circumstances and do not focus on God. [^b7]

-Something to note here is that all of the elements of what the ladders do are operated by angles.
+Something to note here is that all of the elements of what the ladders do are operated by angels.

 [^b6]: [[1 John 4|1 John 4:4]] - "Greater is He who is in you than he who is in the world"
 [^b7]: [[1 Kings 19]] - This is the story of God providing for Elijah when he was weak (this also ties into depression and other areas)